Cornell-Tech-PAML-Course-2023/final_project_templates/shoe_app_template/README.md

-# Practical Applications in Machine Learning
+# Practical Applications in Machine Learning Final Project Template

 # Cornell Tech Boutique

-This final project proposal template provides an example of product recommendation application for Cornell Tech Shoe Boutique, a family friendly online shoe store.
+This final project proposal template provides an example of restarant recommendation application to helps visitors find good restaruants in NYC.

-The layout has tabs (instead of sidebar).
-The tabs include
+The layout has one-page (instead of sidebar/tabs).

-- Cornell Tech Show Boutique (Home page):
+The websites sections include
-- Women's Shoes, Men's Shoes: Shop for women's shoes, select a recommendation system that's right for you which updates the results (result updates not fully implemented)
+- Explore NYC Restureants:
 - Recommendation Analysis: Shoes classification performance on dummy data including precision, recall, TP, TN, FP, and FN

-Happy Shopping!
+Happy searching for your foody experience!